Vira524/Vira524/README.md

-- 👋 Hi, I am @Vira524
-- 👀 I'm interested in the IT world
-- 🌱 I'm studying Web and Design UI UX
+I'm interested in the IT world.
+Now, I'm studying programming, Design UI UX and Digital Library.
-- 💞️ I want to collaborate on web creation and design
-- 📫 How to reach me by email virafebrianti524@gmail.com or insviraly@gmail.com
+Reach me by email virafebrianti524@gmail.com or insviraly@gmail.com.